 FYI, a “Named Driver” is someone who can drive the insured car or motorcycle with the owner’s permission and be covered by the insurance with the same privileges as the owner.
-In Malaysia, you can put two drivers on your motor policy for free.
+In Malaysia, you can put two drivers on your car insurance policy for free.
 You can add additional drivers for RM10 per person.
-So, if you let other people drive your car regularly, put their name on your motor insurance policy because it’s better than paying that RM400 saman.
+So, if you let other people drive your car regularly, put their name on your car insurance policy because it’s better than paying that RM400 saman.

 Is It Worth My Money to Pay for Additional Coverages?Short answer - YES.
 Well, it’s not necessary, but if you have the extra money, why not, right?
 People always say misfortunes never come singly.
 Yeah, it’s a cliche but there’s so much truth in it.
 So, if you need a little extra protection for your car, do consider LLP and include the people who drive your car regularly on your policy.
 Also, don’t forget to check your insurance policy first in case you already have that additional coverage.